EmmS21/Prompts/MarketingAgentLearning.md

    - Who it's target audience is
    - The services the business provides and the pain points it address
    - The old keywords selected by this business to generate Google Ads
-2. Based on the above context, take your time to generate 15 completely new themes based on:
+2. Based on the above context, take your time to generate 20 completely new themes based on:
-   - what the businesss does (e.g if the business provides legal services some themes would be; legal services, Legal Consultation )
-   - the problem the business solves (e.g if the business helps people find people to date some themes would be; dating services, find women to date, Matchmaking Services, Online Dating Platforms)
-   - the business's  unique selling point (e.g if the business is Stripe and their unique selling point is making online payment processing radically simple for developers some themes would be; payment processing tools, Subscription Billing Management, Point-of-Sale
-      Integration and Financial Infrastructure for the Internet)
-   - Notice how the themes are generic but descriptive enough to describe the overarching idea of what the business does.
-Avoid themes that are too specific
-   - Note: While {old_keywords} provide context, do not under any circumstances use any of these - generate entirely new variations.
+   - Industry (e.g., marketing, finance, healthcare)
+   - General business function (e.g., helping businesses grow, simplifying processes)
+   - Common pain points addressed (e.g., improving efficiency, reducing costs, increasing customer engagement)
+   - Unique selling points, without focusing on specific technologies or tools
+   - Ensure the themes:
+     - Are broad enough to apply to any business in a similar industry, avoiding specifics about technology or methods.
+     - Reflect common industry practices, business needs, or solutions, keeping the focus on the core value the business provides.
+     - Are distinct from old keywords {old_keywords} but still align with general search queries customers would use when looking for              solutions.
+     - Use these broad themes as input for generating specific keyword ideas and headlines.
    - Additionally, it is imperative to ensure that the keywords are actually keywords people could use when; searching for this business and searching for content related to the pain points the business solves.
 The keywords should be keywords that show strong intent for the user to become a customer of the business's services or products.